 - Environment Agency v Lee & RBPC Ltd – Represented a company director charged with unlawfully depositing approximately 5000 cubic meters of controlled waste on land in Berkshire.
 (Sole counsel).

-- Environment Agency v Ivor Recycling Ltd – Represented a company charged with multiple breaches in respect of two waste transfer stations in West London.
+- Environment Agency v I Ltd – Represented a company charged with multiple breaches in respect of two waste transfer stations in West London.

 Sandesh is frequently instructed to represent interested parties at inquests.
-He has experience of inquests involving complex issues across a wide range of areas such as transport engineering, the provision of medical care for patients with mental health conditions and the police’s use of firearms.
+He has experience of inquests involving complex issues across a wide range of areas such as construction, transport engineering, the provision of medical care for patients with mental health conditions, care of the elderly and police use of firearms.

-Sandesh represented a major transport company at the inquest into the death of Maurice Wrightson, who died when the coach that he was driving crashed into rocks and caught fire near Alpe D’Huez in France:
+- A major transport company at the inquest into the death of Maurice Wrightson, who died when the coach that he was driving crashed into rocks and caught fire near Alpe D’Huez in France: https://www.theguardian.com/world/2017/nov/22/bus-driver-crashed-into-rocks-to-save-passengers-inquest-hears

-Sandesh has recently represented a transport company in an inquest into the death of a forklift truck driver, a company at an inquest concerning the death of a roofer and last year Sandesh represented a company at the highly publicised inquest into the death of a football fan who was found dead in an excavation close to his home in Luton:
+- A company at the highly publicised inquest into the death of a football fan who was found dead in an excavation close to his home in Luton: http://www.dailymail.co.uk/news/article-5598731/Football-fan-40-died-falling-roadworks-hole-near-home.html

-Acting for a shipping company at an inquest concerning the death of a dock worker who was crushed between two shipping containers at Portsmouth Dockyard:
+- A shipping company at an inquest concerning the death of a dock worker who was crushed between two shipping containers at Portsmouth Dockyard: https://www.mirror.co.uk/news/uk-news/man-arrested-after-34-year-11073016

-Representing a property development company at the inquest into the death of a construction worker following an explosion near Hampstead Heath in London:
+- A property developer at the inquest into the death of a construction worker following an explosion near Hampstead Heath in London: http://www.bbc.co.uk/news/uk-england-beds-bucks-herts-43742513

-In addition, Sandesh is regularly instructed to appear in the Administrative Court in connection with Part 8 Applications and Part 54 Appeals.
-Recent cases include Akhtar v GDC EWHC 1986; Ivanova v GDC EWHC 1922 and Phillips v GDC EWHC 2584.
+In addition, Sandesh is regularly instructed in connection with appeals to the Administrative Court and Court of Appeal, eg: Akhtar v GDC EWHC 1986; Ivanova v GDC EWHC 1922, Phillips v GDC EWHC 2584 and GOC v Clarke EWCA Civ 1463.

 - GDC v Bamgbelu – Acted for the regulator in a particularly sensitive case concerning a dentist who sent numerous abusive emails to colleagues and GDC staff members.
-Reported as Bamgbelu v GDC 4123 (Admin).
-(Sole counsel at the disciplinary hearing and in the High Court).
+Bamgbelu v GDC 4123 (Admin).

 - GOC v Jordan – Represented an optometrist alleged to have provided spectacles containing tinted lenses to numerous child patients, many with autism or other learning difficulties, without obtaining informed consent.
 The optometrist also faced allegations of inappropriate NHS claims and inadequate record keeping.
 Conditions were imposed.
 The co-defendant, a dispensing optometrist, was struck off:

-- GOC v Styles – Defending an optometrist alleged to have dishonestly provided spectacles to 70 child patients, many with severe learning difficulties, when these were not clinically indicated and dishonestly charging for a non-evidence based assessment.
+- GOC v Styles – Defended an optometrist alleged to have dishonestly provided spectacles to 70 child patients, many with severe learning difficulties, when these were not clinically indicated and dishonestly charging for a non-evidence based assessment.
 A complex case involving around 500 individual charges, over 200 of which are allegations of dishonesty.
+Acquitted of all dishonesty charges, fitness to practise not impaired.

 - GDC v Wasu – Acted for the regulator in a complex case concerning allegations of deficient clinical treatment, forgery, retrospective alteration of computer records and the submission of false documents as part of the regulator’s investigation.
 The dentist was represented by QC throughout.
-Reported as Wasu v GDC EWHC 3782 (Admin) (Sole counsel at the disciplinary hearing, led by QC in the High Court)
+Wasu v GDC EWHC 3782 (Admin).

 Professional Discipline Junior of the year (Chambers & Partners Bar Awards 2018)